ankitjasu072/ankitjasu072/README.md

 - 👋 Hi, I’m @ankitjasu072
-- 👀 I’m interested in UI/UX and frontend dev
+- 👀 I’m interested in UI/UX Design and Frontend Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Structures and Algorithms and Foundations of UX Design
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me ...

 <!---